 When workers stand together as a union and collectively bargain a legally binding contract, they achieve results that make a real difference in their day-to-day lives.

-$10,764: The average that union members make more per year than non-union workers
+The average that union members make nearly $10,000 more per year than non-union workers

-Hispanic/Latina women have the largest advantage when it comes to wages, making an incredible 46% more than non-union Hispanic/Latina women.
-Hispanic/Latino men come a close second, making 44% more than non-union Hispanic/Latino men.
+Hispanic/Latinx women have the largest advantage when it comes to wages, making an incredible 28% more than non-union Hispanic/Latinx women.

 Union members are also more likely to have access to employer-provided: